10up/wp-content-connect/Readme.md

 #### As a plugin

-Alternatively, if you prefer to have composer install it as a plugin, you may redeclare this pakcage in your `composer.json` using the following example:
+Alternatively, if you prefer to have composer install it as a plugin, you may redeclare this package in your `composer.json` using the following example:

 ```
 {